raesene/container_sec_workstation/README.md

 - `security_group` - The name of the security group to use for the EC2 instance
 - `subnet_id` - The subnet to use for the EC2 instance. this is in the region file in ansible_vars.

+If you want a valid TLS cert and have a DNSimple account then uncomment the relevant lines in the playbook, and set
+- `dnsimple_api_key` to your DNSimple API token.
+- `dnsimple_account_email` to the email address associated with your DNSimple account
+- `dns_domain` to the domain you want a record created at.

+Then uncomment the task for setup of the DNS record in the playbook.

 ## Tools List - Core

 - [Auger](https://github.com/jpbetz/auger)